timeslider/Obsidian-Vault/Primary/Main menu.md

-The main menu is heavily inspired by Manifold Garden
+The main menu is heavily inspired by

-Press any button
 Continue
 New game
 Load game